Reserve Bank of New Zealand: Issuing of currency

+Central Bank Digital Currency

+The RBNZ has been evaluating the pros and cons of issuing a central bank digital currency since 2018.

+In April 2024, the RBNZ held a public consultation on the move toward a digital dollar.
+This digital currency would coexist with physical cash while offering privacy, security, and trust for users.

 Collectors coins

 The Reserve Bank from time to time produces limited runs of legal tender coins for collectors and have a New Zealand theme and design.
 These coins generally do not circulate, but are legal tender.
 The coins are sold for the Reserve Bank via New Zealand Post's business unit.

-Supervision of the banking system
+Prudential regulation

-The Reserve Bank also acts to supervise the New Zealand banking system to ensure that the system remains healthy, however it does not guarantee that a bank will not fail, or face problems.
+The Reserve Bank is responsible for the Prudential regulation of the New Zealand banking system to ensure that the system remains healthy, however it does not guarantee that a bank will not fail, or face problems.